 Our comprehensive broker-dealer registration services include:

 - Preparation of FINRA New Member Application (Form NMA);

 - Preparation a detailed business plan and other required operational and financial disclosures and procedures;

 - Training or procurement of a chief compliant officer (COO);

-- Preparation to and attending with client the pre-membership interview with FINRA;
+- Preparation for and attending with client the pre-membership interview with FINRA;

 - Communications with the SEC;